Why Granada Is the Number 1 Place To Visit in Spain

 Remnants of Spain’s history are well preserved

 Located in the southern community of Andalucia, Granada was the epicenter of the Moorish era in Spain.
 In 711, the Moors of North Africa invaded Spain and ruled it for nearly 800 years.
 During that time, they built palaces, fortresses, mosques, and Muslim quarters.
-The most visible example of that is La Alhambra, the beautiful place that lured me to Alhambra in the first place.
+The most visible example of that is La Alhambra, the beautiful place that lured me to Granada in the first place.
 This palace snakes around the hills of Granada for miles so you can see it from virtually everywhere in the city.

 The Generalife Gardens are a must